astropy/pytest-arraydiff/README.rst

 Make sure you manually check the reference images to ensure they are correct.

-Once you are happy with the generated FITS files, you should move them to a sub-directory called ``reference`` relative to the test files (this name is configurable, see below).
+Once you are happy with the generated data files, you should move them to a sub-directory called ``reference`` relative to the test files (this name is configurable, see below).
 You can also generate the baseline images directly in the right directory.